The 28 Best Thrillers You Need to See in 2025

 (Image credit: Focus Features)

 Hopefully you like movies that keep you on the edge of your seat because, in 2025, there will be many of them.
-A handful of exciting thriller movies are on the way in the new year and the months to come, from murder mysteries that will keep you guessing until the end to espionage dramas to book-to-movie adaptations of popular mystery-thriller books.
-So chances are whatever keeps your adrenaline high while at the multiplex or curling up on the couch, there's something for you on the way.
+A handful of exciting thriller movies are on the way, from whodunits that will keep you guessing until the end to espionage dramas to book-to-movie adaptations of popular mystery-thriller books.
+So chances are, whatever keeps your adrenaline high while at the multiplex or curling up on the couch, there's something for you on the way.

-Below, we're rounding up the best thrillers of 2025, including what's headed to theaters soon and later in the year.
-(For movies to watch right now, check out our round-up of the best thrillers of 2024.)
+Below, we're rounding up the best thrillers of 2025 so far, including what's headed to theaters soon.
+(For more recommendations of movies to watch right now, check out our round-up of the best thrillers of 2024.)

 'Inheritance'